vivid-money/helm-plugin-render-values/README.md

   enabled: {{ .Values.enabled }}
 ```

+if you use importValuesFrom with a pattern, then the value will be nested in "folder1"."folder2": (values in files)

+the values in importValuesFrom will be merged
+and the last one will override the first one if they have the same key

 look an example in a "test" dir

 **importValuesFrom** - is a keyword for list with sources for Values to render it

 ## Notes

+v0.2.1
+- importValuesFrom now can been set with files pattern

 v0.2.0
 - add "extendRenderWith" key to include those files to output render